stephenbradshaw/stephenbradshaw.github.io/_posts/2025-05-07-azure-service-C2-forwarding.markdown

 Hit `Create` to start the wizards deployment process - it will create the Function App and a few other required services for you.

-# Configure the Function App and network security group
+# Manual configuration of the Function App and network security group

 Once the Function App deployment process is done there are a few config steps we need to complete in the Azure Portal.